karimova/lending_club_loan_NN/README.md

 <img src="p-2.jpg" alt="loan" width="600">

 ## Problem Statement
-For companies like Lending Club, accurately predicting whether a loan will default is of utmost importance.
-In this project, using historical data from 2007 to 2015, we aim to build a deep learning model that predicts the likelihood of default for future loans.
-The dataset is highly imbalanced and includes numerous features, making this problem particularly challenging.
+For companies like Lending Club, accurately predicting loan defaults is of utmost importance.
+In this project, I aim to build a Deep-Learning model using historical data from 2007 to 2015 to predict the likelihood of default for future loans.
+The dataset is highly imbalanced and contains a wide range of features, posing significant challenges to address.

 ## Domain
 Finance

 ## Analysis to be Done
-Perform data preprocessing and build a deep learning prediction model.
+Perform data preprocessing and build a Deep-Learning prediction model.

 ## Dataset
 The dataset contains the following columns and their definitions: